 This chic little spot has impressive cocktails and a creative tapas-style menu at fair prices.
 Eating here will have you feeling like you’re in a sophisticated resto bistro in Montreal.
 With patio heating and an extended patio with fire pits, it’s easy to see why people would spend a couple hours eating and sipping their way through the menu.

 I had the feature cocktail which was smoked Maker’s Mark® bourbon with local apple cider.
-Using Maker’s Mark® which is softer, lighter, and smoother than most other bourbons – plus has notes of vanilla, caramel, toffee and local cider basically created a symphony of flavours in my mouth.
-We enjoyed the steakhouse bruschetta, coquille St Jacques, and the smoked salmon plate – which went well with the blueberry mojito I ordered.
+Using Maker’s Mark® which is a softer, lighter, and smoother than most other bourbons – plus has notes of vanilla, caramel, toffee and local cider basically created a symphony of flavours in my mouth!
+We enjoyed the steakhouse bruschetta, coquille St Jacques, and the smoked salmon plate.

 7:00 PM: Arrive at Terrace Green Bed & Breakfast

 After dinner, we headed to Terrace Green Bed & Breakfast in Winchester which is in North Dundas.
 The B&B sits on 5 acres of countryside and Annette and Jim have been in business for 14 years.
-Before entering, we went through the same necessary COVID screening at Russell Manor but also had our oxygen levels checked with an oximeter – a helpful tool for early signs of COVID.
+Before entering, we went through the same necessary COVID screening at Russell Manor but also had our oxygen levels checked with an oximeter which I’m told is a helpful tool for early signs of COVID.

-Their home was charming and spotless and our room had an ensuite bathroom.
+Their home was charming and spotless and our room came with our an ensuite bathroom.
 Our room was also steamed with a UV/C operation light.
 If you’re sensitive to scents, the home is completely scent-free.
-Our host Annette, Jim, and Fred (their gracious Labradoodle) made us feel welcomed as could be!
+Our host Annette, Jim, and Fred (their gracious Labradoodle) made us feel welcome as could be!

 8:00 PM: Toughen up and keep your eyes peeled at Acres of Terror

 You will be guided by a Witch or Devil who keeps the group COVID friendly while never breaking character.
 After the tour, you can enjoy their plentiful stock of treats, apples, and freshly made fudge!
-We called it a night pretty soon after (you know, cause we’re 80).
+After our visit, we called it a night and headed back to Terrace Green Bed & Breakfast.
 In the morning, we had a delicious farm-fresh breakfast which included scrambled eggs, smoked local bacon, artisan bread and speciality jams.
 After chatting with Annette about our plans for the day we checked out.

 10:00 AM: Visit Mountain Orchards and pick out fresh apples